aruchames/Etudes/README.md

 #Etudes

-This app will work in a way similar to William Whitaker's words, but implemented in Python hopefully with enough modularity to successfully translate other languages.
+This is a language learning app for Chinese and English...with a French name.